stefanv/data-pack/README.md

 ## Specification: data-pack

-A data pack is a JSON file, stored at a publicly accessible HTTP URL, of the following format:
+A data pack is a JSON file, stored at a publicly accessible and *persistent* HTTP URL, of the following format:

 ```
 {